-(Duty of confidentiality)
+Article 2.15 (Duty of confidentiality)

 If information is given as confidential by one party in the course of negotiations, the other party is under a duty not to disclose that information or use it improperly for his own purposes whether or not a contract is subsequently concluded.
-If appropriate, the remedy for breach may include compensation based on the benefit received by the other Comment of the Commen party.
+If appropriate, the remedy for breach may include compensation based on the benefit received by the other party.